corndel-swe/java-supportbank/docs/day-2-workshop.md

 You should add two commands:

-- [ ] `supportbank transaction summarise` – should output the names of each
+- [ ] `supportbank transaction summarise <filename>` – should output the names
-      person, and their current balance according to `Transactions2014.csv`.
+      of each person, and their current balance according to te given file, e.g.
+      `Transactions2014.csv`.

-- [ ] `supportbank transaction list <account name>` – should print a list of every transaction, with the date and narrative, for that person’s account.
+- [ ] `supportbank transaction list <filename> <account name>` – should print a
+      list of every transaction, with the date and narrative, for that person’s account.
 For example, `supportbank transaction list "jon a"` would list all of Jon A’s transactions.

+Your main task is to make the above commands work with `Transactions2014.csv`.

 ## Extensions